tjcrone/speclog/README.md

 SPECLOG

-This repository contains tools for interacting with and logging data<br>
+This repository contains tools for interacting with and logging data
 from instruments in the SpecLab.

 Example usage: